eaprelsky/infodynamics/book/15_consciousness_as_electricity.md

 *"What we observe is not nature itself, but nature exposed to our method of questioning."* - Werner Heisenberg

 *"What we discover is not consciousness itself, but consciousness exposed to our method of understanding.
-And what we find is that consciousness is nature's most sophisticated electrical creation—including the very electrical activity that enables this discovery."* - Information Physics
+And what we find is that consciousness is nature's most sophisticated electrical creation—including the very electrical activity that enables this discovery."* - Information Dynamics

 ---